Work hardening

 • Increased psychological stress

-Some patients may experience acute muscle soreness from excessive training intensity.
+A small number of patients may experience acute muscle soreness due to excessive training intensity.

-Severe contraindications include: uncontrolled metabolic diseases, acute inflammation phases, or unhealed fractures.
-A detailed physiological assessment must be conducted before treatment, and training should be strictly avoided during periods of high pain levels.
+Serious contraindications include: Uncontrolled metabolic diseases, acute inflammation phases, or unhealed fractures.
+A detailed physiological assessment is required before treatment, and training should be strictly avoided during high pain levels.

 Precautions and Contraindications